-The cause of some birth defects can be difficult or impossible to identify.
-Certain behaviors, like smoking, drug, and alcohol use greatly increase the risk of defects.
-Other factors, such as exposure to environmental toxins, medications, or infections also increase risk.
+The causes of some birth defects can often be difficult or impossible to identify.
+However, certain behaviors greatly increase the risk of birth defects.
+These include smoking, using illegal drugs, and drinking alcohol while pregnant.
+Other factors, such as exposure to toxic chemicals or viruses, also increase risk.

 - family history of birth defects or other genetic disorders

 - drug use, alcohol consumption, or smoking during pregnancy